ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 * The other commonly deployed architecture has a mutual-TLS connection between each pair of services.
 This setup can be addressed by a simpler solution ({{mutual-tls}}).

-It is an explicit goal of this protocol that a service deployment, and in fact a single call chain, can include both architectures.
+It is an explicit goal of this protocol that a service deployment can include both architectures across a multi-chain call.
 In other words, Service A can call Service B with mutual TLS protection, while the next call to Service C is protected at the application level.

 For application-level protection we currently propose two alternative solutions, one inspired by DPoP {{?RFC9449}} and